Time: 19:45 - 21:15

 How will I be taught, and will there be any work outside the class?

-The tutor will give instruction, advice, and practical demonstrations of the technique taught in each session.
+The tutor will give feedback and practical demonstrations of the technique taught in each session.

 Are there any other costs?
 Is there anything I need to bring?